nottaro/littleroot/content/Writings/perth2023.md

 By now, I'm feeling pretty good.
 I've evened out my losses and wins, and am now at 3 wins, 3 losses.
 My last match will decide my ranking.
 Determined to win, I go into the 7th round.

 It's the Palafin guy.
 Oh my days, his team was so good.
 His team was another hyper-offensive team that I didn't match up well against.
 I won the first set by manoeuvring well.
 He took the 2nd set by taking advantage of my Pokémon choices.
 In the third set, I was feeling pretty nervous.
 I didn't want to have a bad win:lose ratio, but it was my last match, so I wanted to have some fun.
 In the past, I always lead with Iron Moth and Flutter Mane, and Terastallised my Flutter Mane, and it worked pretty well.
-The thing is, he lead with Iron Bundle.
+The thing is, he always lead with Iron Bundle.
 I knew that he was going to Hydro Pump into the Iron Bundle like he did in Game 2, and this would OHKO it.
 I could've protected Iron Bundle and attacked with Flutter Mane, and in retrospect, this was the safest thing to do.
 But I didn't want to do that.
 I thought, "What if Hydro Pump missed?".
 I took a 20% chance that it would miss, and based my whole strategy off that.
 The first turn comes.
 His Iron Bundle uses Hydro Pump.
 The seconds tick by....and he misses Hydro Pump.
-My Iron Bundle uses Acid Spray on his Palafin, and I Terastallise my Flutter Mane, use Dazzling Gleam, and OHKO both his Iron Bundle and Palafin.
-He brings out Flutter Mane and Arcanine, but the sheer force of my hyper-offensive team overwhelm him.
+My Iron Bundle uses Acid Spray on his Flutter Mane, and I Terastallise my Flutter Mane, use Dazzling Gleam, and OHKO both his Iron Bundle and Flutter Mane.
+He brings out Tyranitar and Arcanine, but the sheer force of my hyper-offensive team overwhelm him.
 I win the set and the round, 2-1.
 ![](writings%20images/DimitriKoziaris.png)

 ## Conclusion